-With a range of experience, Naomi advises on all manner of employment law matters including unfair dismissal, general protections, contractual disputes, discrimination and harassment claims, anti-bullying applications, workplace investigations and restraints of trade.
-She has acted for a range of employees including executives, teachers, academics, consultants, doctors, council workers, government employees and IT / Tech professionals.
+Naomi advises on all manner of employment law matters including unfair dismissal, general protections, contractual disputes, discrimination and harassment claims, anti-bullying applications, workplace investigations and restraints of trade.
+She has acted and provided advice for a range of employees including C-suite executives, teachers, academics, consultants, doctors, council workers, government employees and IT / Tech professionals.

 Naomi’s legal achievements include:

 - Obtaining a settlement of equivalent to 9 months’ salary for an employee of a Big 4 consulting firm who was subjected to harassment and bullying behaviour after she complained about a flawed investigation process

 - Assisting a senior Federal government employee defend allegations of misconduct.
 The employer revoked all misconduct determinations, issued a written apology and redeployed the employee within the Department with salary back-paid

 - Representing an employee in sexual harassment proceedings in the Federal Court of Australia.

 - Successfully obtaining an injunction in the Federal Court of Australia for a senior academic, enabling her to return to work: Milam v University of Melbourne FCA 171.

 Naomi delivers down-to-earth, practical, client-centric services and is acutely attuned to an individual’s priorities and goals.
 She takes pride in helping people understand complex legal concepts and adopts an agile, goal-oriented approach to achieve optimal outcomes for her clients.
 Naomi is particularly interested in the intersection of technology and the law and how human-centred design can facilitate better access to justice.